Green Season in Southeast Asia

 6.)
 Personalized service — hotel and restaurant staff are not too busy and can take extra care of your clients.
 They’ve recovered from the peak season, have spent some time with their families, and are back at their best.

 8.)
-Discover ingenuity – no people on earth know how to repair and recycle umbrellas like the people of Myanmar do; it’s something unique that can only be found in the green season.
+Discover ingenuity – no people on earth know how to repair and recycle umbrellas as the people of Myanmar do; it’s something unique that can only be found in the green season.

-For more information and bookings, please get in touch with us via the contact form below or firstname.lastname@example.org.
+For more information and bookings, please get in touch with us please email to [email protected].